How to Focus on the Right Fixes Before Selling Your House

 According to Hoffman, the value of stellar curb appeal can’t be overstated.

-“I think one of the key fixes that people can overlook is tending to their landscaping,” she shares.
+“I think one of the key fixes that people can overlook is tending to their landscaping,” she says.
 “Just making sure that things are clean and presentable is so important.”

 Mow your lawn, tidy overgrown flower beds, prune trees and power-wash your walkways, she advises.
 Then take a close look at your front door.

-“It’s the first thing that buyers see, so make sure it’s nicely painted and has new hardware if needed,” says Hoffman.
+“It’s the first thing that buyers see, so make sure it’s nicely painted and has new hardware if needed,” Hoffman says.
 “These are simple things to update and some of the least expensive things you can do to increase the value of your home.”

 4. Discretionary upgrades

-Still got money in your fix-it budget?
-Consider these optional upgrades to give your place extra oomph:
+Still have some money left in your fix-it budget?
+Consider these optional upgrades to give your place some extra oomph:

 Paint where needed